jtesta/ssh-audit/README.md

 ssh-audit -T servers.txt -P ["policy name" | path/to/server_policy.txt]
 ```

-To create a policy based on a target server (which can be manually edited; see official built-in policies for syntax examples):
+To create a policy based on a target server (which can be manually edited):
 ```
 ssh-audit -M new_policy.txt targetserver
 ```